 The Spectra and the Medela are both top of the range breast pumps, and whether one is better depends on your intended use.

 A key point of difference is that the Medela Pump in Style comes with an included carry bag and cooler, which really pushes that portability angle… But it’s heavier!

 You can check out a full comparison of the Medela Pump in Style vs Spectra S2 here.

 Will my Insurance Cover a Spectra Breast Pump?

 If you are buying your breast pump through your insurance company then make sure you check your level of coverage first, and if you are able to choose the model you want.

-Some insurance companies may only allow you to purchase the cheaper S2 breast pump.
+Some insurance companies may only allow you to purchase the cheaper S2 Spectra pump.

-If you want the S1 and are not fully covered then you may have the option to pay the excess cost for the more expensive model.
+If you want the S1 and are not fully covered, then you may have the option to pay the excess cost for the more expensive model above the insurance claim.

 Can I Buy Spare Pump Parts Separately?